heistp/irtt/README.md

     `maxSliceCap` in [slice.go](https://golang.org/src/runtime/slice.go) and
     `_MaxMem` in [malloc.go](https://golang.org/src/runtime/malloc.go).

-12) Why when I start the server do I get the warning: `[MultipleAddresses]
+12) Why when I start a server on Windows do I see these warnings:
+    - `[NoDSCPSupport] no DSCP support available (operation not supported)`
+    - `[NoReceiveDstAddrSupport] no support for determining packet destination address (not supported by windows)`
-    warning: multiple IP addresses- all bind IP addresses should be explicitly specified with -b or clients may not be able to connect`?
+    - `[MultipleAddresses] warning: multiple IP addresses, all bind addresses should be explicitly specified with -b or clients may not be able to connect`

-    When starting the server, an unspecified bind IP address may be used, such as ":2112" (the default).
-The server then listens on all available addresses, including those on local adapters and those that are later added to the system (useful for testing on machines with dynamically enabled adapters).
-But the consequence of this is that when the server sends reply packets to clients, the source IP address used is chosen by the OS, and may not be the same as the address that the corresponding request came on.
-If it happens to be different, the client will reject the packet.

-    In contrast, when the bind addresses **are** specified (even with an interface wildcard such as `%*`, which is the default), separate listeners are created for each bind address, and server replies will always have the source IP address that the listener is bound to.
-On public servers it's good practice, even if there's only one IP address, to always explicitly specify the bind addresses, either by IP or by interface.

-    _Why don't you just send the packet with a source address the same as the address the packet arrived on?_

-    In Go's standard net package there's no way to specify a source address when sending, however I'm looking into using code from golang.org/x/net to specify both source address (and also DSCP value) per-packet, which could make this faq entry go away.
+    These are due to limitations in Go's support for the Windows platform.
+The consequences of these limitations are:

+    - Packet DSCP (TOS) values can not be set.
+    - The server cannot determine the original destination address of incoming packets, so it can't use the same address when sending replies.
+This means that on machines with multiple network adapters, and when using unspecified bind IP addresses, packets may not always return to clients properly.
+Rather than using an unspecified IP address though, you may also listen on all addresses on all adapters with `-b "%*"`.
+This however has the limitation that it will not listen on new adapters and addresses dynamically like using an unspecified IP does.

 13) Why is little endian byte order used in the packet format?